From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Background and Related Works

-where $\mathbf{\hat{A}}$ is a weighted matrix for feature propagation, $\mathbf{W}^{l}$ is a learnable weight matrix and $\sigma$ is a non-linear activation function $\operatorname{Relu}$.
+where $\mathbf{\hat{A}}$ is a normalized weighted matrix for feature propagation, $\mathbf{W}^{l}$ is a learnable weight matrix and $\sigma$ is a non-linear activation function $\operatorname{Relu}$.
 For example, the GCN~\cite{GCN} utilizes the symmetric normalized adjacent matrix as $\mathbf{\hat{A}}$, GraphSAGE~\cite{Hamilton2017InductiveRL} utilizes the random walk normalized version, and the GAT~\cite{GAT} applies the attention mechanism~\cite{vaswani2017attention} to obtain a learnable weighted $\mathbf{\hat{A}}$.

-\textbf{Advanced node interaction GNNs.} Simply stacking graph convolution layers cause the over-smoothing~\cite{li2018deeper} and heterophily~\cite{pei2019geom} problem.
-Most GNNs equipped residual connections to capture long-range neighbors and alleviate over-smoothing~\cite{li2019deepgcns,xu2018representation}.
-For instance, the GCNII~\cite{chen2020simple} is the SOTA deep GNN, which extends the GCN with initial connection and identity mapping.
-There are also works that extend GNNs to heterophilic graphs~\cite{pei2019geom,zhu2020beyond,abu2019mixhop,li2022finding}.
-Some methods enlarge the receptive field of nodes to include more homophilous neighbors.
-H2GCN~\cite{zhu2020beyond} presents three designs to improve the performance of GNNs under heterophily: ego and neighbor embedding separation, higher-order neighborhood utilization, and intermediate representation combination.
+\textbf{Advanced node interaction GNNs.} To avoid over-smoothing and heterophily problems that arise from simply stacking graph convolution layers~\cite{li2018deeper,pei2019geom}, most advanced node interaction GNNs adopt residual connections~\cite{li2019deepgcns,xu2018representation} or adaptive aggregation strategies~\cite{pei2019geom,zhu2020beyond,li2022finding,chen2022exploiting} to extend standard GNNs.
+For instance, GCNII~\cite{chen2020simple} is the SOTA deep GNN that combines GCN with initial connection and identity mapping.
 Geom-GCN~\cite{pei2019geom} and WRGAT~\cite{suresh2021breaking} transform the original graph by discovering the non-local semantic similarity neighbor.
-There also exist GNNs that study graph heterophily by carefully considering local neighbors at each layer.
-For example, to jointly study the heterophily and over-smoothing problems, GGCN~\cite{yan2021two} allows propagated signed messages from nodes' local neighbors.
-It also adopts a degree correction mechanism for node-wise rescaling and further alleviates the over-smoothing problem.
-FAGCN~\cite{bo2021beyond} and ACM-GCN~\cite{luan2021heterophily} apply both low-pass and high-pass filters in each layer for the neighbor extractor.
-Despite these advanced GNNs owning high expressiveness, they still suffer from high computational costs and cannot handle large-scale datasets.
+H2GCN~\cite{zhu2020beyond} utilizes ego and neighbor separation and higher-order combination to improve the performance of GNNs under heterophily.
+GGCN~\cite{yan2021two} adopt signed messages from nodes' local neighbors and a degree correction mechanism for node-wise rescaling.
+FAGCN~\cite{bo2021beyond} and ACM-GCN~\cite{luan2021heterophily} apply low-pass and high-pass filters in each graph convolution layer.
+Despite the high expressiveness of these advanced GNNs, they suffer from high computational costs and limited scalability to large-scale graphs.